 Unfortunately, neem has a really unpleasant smell, so you will want to mask that with some more pleasant selections.
-You can find neem at your local health food store or order it through NOW Foods.
+You can find neem at your local health food store or order it through Amazon.

 - 10-25 drops of at least two different essential oils (Choose from the list below.)

 - 2 tablespoons of carrier oil or alcohol (olive, coconut, almond or any cooking oil, witch hazel or vodka)

 Mix ingredients and put them in a squirt or spray bottle.
 Test your skin with a small amount in one spot to gauge skin sensitivity.
 If you've had no reaction within twenty-four hours, you can use the bug spray as needed by spraying and rubbing it into your skin.
 Use enough to cover the exposed areas without leaving a noticeable residue.